Roger de Rabutin, comte de Bussy: Career

+Writing

 The Histoire amoureuse des Gaules is adapted from Petronius in its most striking passages, and its attractions include its famously critical portraits of Madame de Sévigné and the Prince de Condé and its unique style.
 His Mémoires, published after his death, are likewise lively and characteristic and have all the charm of a historical romance of the adventurous type.
 His voluminous correspondence yields to few collections of the kind in variety and interest, except to that of Madame de Sévigné, who is indeed represented in it to a great extent, and whose letters first appeared in it.
 The literary and historical student, therefore, owes Bussy some thanks.

 Bussy wrote other things, of which the most important, his Genealogy of the Rabutin Family, remained in manuscript till 1867, while his Considerations sur la guerre was first published in Dresden in 1746.
 He also wrote a series of biographies for the use of his children, in which his own life serves a moral purpose.